Shivamkanse2104/EduBridge/README.md

 - Write clean, readable, and well-documented code
 - Make meaningful commit messages
 - Submit a Pull Request with a clear description
-- Wait for Project Admin review before merge
+- Wait for Project Admin review before merging

 ---